freebsd/freebsd-quarterly/2018q3/graphics.md

 Work is also ongoing on updating MESA libraries.

-On the project management side, the most imprtant tasks is to continue to work on the team, and how we work internally.
+On the project management side, the most important tasks is to continue to work on the team, and how we work internally.

 We are also working on setting up a list of requirements for testing, so that we